 Impact of p40 on Inflammation

 The researchers expanded their scope and demonstrated that therapeutic delivery of p40 to the colon of mice using a hydrogel bead system reduced intestinal inflammation.
-Further, p40 supplementation in early life protected against intestinal inflammation and injury in adult mice, suggesting p40 may have long-lasting benefits for IBD prevention.
+Further, they found that p40 supplementation in early life protected against intestinal inflammation and injury in adult mice.
+The new study builds on this research.

 Burden of Childhood IBD

-“There’s a significant need for approaches which could promote the establishment of the gastrointestinal tract during development in pediatric patients with IBD,” said Yan.
+“There’s a significant need for approaches which could promote the establishment of the gastrointestinal tract during development in pediatric patients with IBD,” Yan said.
 She added that p40 supplementation in early life might provide nutritional support and increase mucosal defense capacity, serving as a preventative strategy for individuals at high risk of developing IBD.

 A Symbiotic Relationship

 Increasing evidence indicates that extracellular vesicles (EVs) secreted by the surfaces of intestinal epithelial cells are important messengers for maintaining intestinal homeostasis.
-In the researchers’ latest findings they revealed a previously unrecognized mechanism by which EVs derived from intestinal epithelial cells reinforce microbiota functions that benefit the host.
+Research from Yan and colleagues has revealed a previously unrecognized mechanism by which EVs derived from intestinal epithelial cells reinforce microbiota functions that benefit the host.

 The authors found that p40 production was upregulated when LGG was cultured with content from the colonic lumen of healthy mice, but not with content from mice with intestinal inflammation.
 Culturing LGG specifically in the presence of EVs from intestinal epithelial cells promoted p40 synthesis and secretion.
 The findings demonstrate that EVs released from intestinal epithelial cells reinforce p40 production by LGG, enhancing the bacteria’s protective effect against colitis.